Ehud Olmert Fast Facts

 Other Facts:

-Olmert grew up in a settlement called Nahalat Jabotinsky near present-day Binyamina.
+Olmert grew up in Nahalat Jabotinsky, a village that was later incorporated into Binyamina.

-Olmert grew up in a settlement called Nahalat Jabotinsky near present-day Binyamina.
+Olmert grew up in Nahalat Jabotinsky, a village that was later incorporated into Binyamina.

 Elected mayor of Jerusalem in 1993; Olmert defeated Teddy Kollek with 59% of the vote.
 Kollek had been mayor since 1965.